 Dependent personality disorder (DPD) is an anxious personality disorder characterized by the inability to be alone.
-People with dependent personality disorder rely on other people for comfort, reassurance, advice, and support.
+People with DPD develop symptoms of anxiety when they’re not around others.
+They rely on other people for comfort, reassurance, advice, and support.

-- Cluster A: awkward or eccentric behavior
+- cluster A: awkward or eccentric behavior

-- Cluster B: exaggerated or erratic behavior
+- cluster B: exaggerated or erratic behavior

-- Cluster C: anxious, nervous behavior
+- cluster C: anxious, nervous behavior

-Signs of dependent personality disorder include:
+DPD belongs to cluster C. Signs of this disorder include:

-- relying on friends or family for decision making
+- relying on friends or family for decision-making

 - needing reassurance repeatedly

-- being hurt easily by disapproval
+- being easily hurt by disapproval

 - feeling isolated and nervous when alone

-- fear of rejection
+- fearing rejection

-- sensitivity to criticism
+- being overly sensitivity to criticism

-- inability to be alone
+- being unable to be alone

-- a tendency to be naïve
+- having a tendency to be naïve

-- fear of abandonment
+- fearing abandonment

 When alone, a person with DPD may experience:

 - panic attacks

 Some of these symptoms are the same for people with anxiety disorders.
 People with medical conditions such as depression or menopause may also experience some of these symptoms.
 Contact your doctor to receive a specific diagnosis if you experience any of the above symptoms.

 It’s unknown what causes people to develop DPD.
 However, experts cite both biological and developmental factors.